Priyamjain1105/Cpp-Programming/Standard template library/Containers/priority queue.md

 # Priority Queue
+Inside the priority queue a tree data structure is maintained, the data is not stored in linear fashion
 ## Max Priority Queue/ Max Heap
 The element with larger value (lexographically) will stay on the top
 ### Defination